RubyLearning/blog/content/post/2011/07/25/why-dont-you-use-and-review-these-useful-ruby-gems.md

 ---
-title: 'Why don&#8217;t you use and review these useful Ruby Gems?'
+title: "Why don't you use and review these useful Ruby Gems?"
 author: Satish Talim
 date: 2011-07-25
 layout: post